techieonvacation/renderwise/SERVICES_CMS_SETUP.md

 ## Overview

-The Services CMS is a comprehensive content management system for managing the Services section of the Renderwise website.
+The Services CMS is a comprehensive content management system for managing the Services section of the Eleservsoftech website.
 It provides a beautiful, advanced interface for managing service content, configuration, and animations with instant updates and no loading delays.

 ## Features